alexrudall/anthropic/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

+To run all tests, execute the command `bundle exec rake`, which will also run the linter (Rubocop).
+This repository uses [VCR](https://github.com/vcr/vcr) to log API requests.

+> [!WARNING]
+> If you have an `ANTHROPIC_API_KEY` in your `ENV`, running the specs will use this to run the specs against the actual API, which will be slow and cost you money - 2 cents or more!
+Remove it from your environment with `unset` or similar if you just want to run the specs against the stored VCR responses.

 ### Warning

 If you have an `ANTHROPIC_API_KEY` in your `ENV`, running the specs will use this to run the specs against the actual API, which will be slow and cost you money - 2 cents or more!
 Remove it from your environment with `unset` or similar if you just want to run the specs against the stored VCR responses.